 Post-production team in Brussels, Belgium:

-commissioned by Europalia Indonesia
+produced by Europalia Indonesia

 with the support of the Flemish Authorities